flyingcircusio/doc/src/reference/security/data-protection.rst

 Machines managed within the Flying Circus can be accessed by a variety of ways for management purposes: SSH, web interfaces, and others.
-For those we employ a homogenous scheme to identify and authorize users within the Flying Circus.
+For those we employ a homogeneous scheme to identify and authorize users within the Flying Circus.
 Management access to systems must use encrypted communication channels.

 Identification and authorization of customer applications not managed by the Flying Circus infrastructure are not covered by our security responsibility.
 Our